ibm-cloud-architecture/vaccine-order-mgr/README.md

  docker-compose -f strimzi-docker-compose.yaml up -d --build
  # or with pre-existing images coming from dockerhub or your local registry if images already built
  docker-compose -f strimzi-docker-compose.yaml up -d
- # As an ALTERNATE you can use confluent kafka
  ```

  If you want to start everything in development mode, the vaccine order service is executed via a maven container which starts `quarkus:dev`.
 Therefore the command is using another compose file: